 Please note you must not have a civil marriage (Registry Office) performed prior to the Church wedding unless by special arrangements with the church.

-- If you do not live within the bounds of this parish, you will require a letter from your local parish priest confirming that he has no objection to you being married at Corpus Christi.
+- If you do not live within the bounds of this parish, you will require a letter from your own Parish Priest confirming that he has no objection to you being married at Corpus Christi.

 - A Declaration of Freedom to Marry for each party, notarised by a Commissioner for Oaths (Solicitor).
 You can download this document here.

-- A baptismal certificate from the church where you were baptised: a new dated within 6 months of the date of the marriage for a Catholic, the original certificate for other Christians.
+- A baptismal certificate from the church where you were baptised: a new certificate, dated within 6 months of the date of the marriage for a Catholic; the original certificate for other Christians.

-- From your local Registry office: a certificate for each of you which permits you to be married.
-These must be applied for as soon as possible and not less than fifteen days before the wedding.
-The certificates must be given to the priest by law before the ceremony so please deliver them as soon as possible.
-It is absolutely essential that the certificates are presented since the wedding cannot take place without them.
-The Legal name of the church is Corpus Christi Catholic Church, Maiden Lane.
+- From your local Registry office: a Marriage Schedule which permits you to be married.
+This must be applied for as soon as possible and not less than 29 days before the wedding.
+The Schedule must be given to the priest by law before the ceremony so please deliver it as soon as possible.
+It is absolutely essential that the Marriage Schedule is presented, since the wedding cannot take place without it.
+The legal name of the church is Corpus Christi Catholic Church, Maiden Lane, Covent Garden.

 - A Marriage Course certificate (see below).

 - A £50 cheque, payable to WRCDT, for any situation when one person is not a Catholic.
-This is to cover administration costs for the Diocese of Westminster.
+This is to cover administration costs for the Diocese of Westminster in granting a Dispensation.

 All of these things will be discussed when you meet with the priest.

 Your wedding should be the culmination of much prayer and reflection.
-What you are preparing for is a Catholic Marriage, with all that requires, and not just a church wedding.
+What you are preparing for is a Catholic Marriage, with all that requires, and not just a pretty church wedding.
 Your priest will guide you in this process.
-To assist you in this, it is required that both of you attend a Couple’s Course in a parish near to you or at St Mary Moorfields near Liverpool St Station (Telephone 020 7247 8390), Holy Apostles, Pimlico (Telephone 020 7834 6965) or St Mary’s, Cadogan Street (Telephone 020 7589 5487).
-The priest at Corpus Christi will require the certificate from the course.
+You may be required to attend a Couples’ Course or a Marriage Preparation course in your home parish, or online.
+This will be discussed with you when you meet with the Parish Priest.

 Order of Service